Financial aid •

 Plenty of bright and talented students out there come from backgrounds where affording the rising cost of college is nearly out of the question.

-Despite qualifying for scholarships and low-interest federal loans, some students still come up short while their families don’t have enough to cover the remainder.
+Despite qualifying for scholarships and low-interest federal loans, some students still come up short when their families don’t have enough to cover the remainder.

 That’s why the federal Pell Grant program was designed.
 It helps students with a clear financial need to pay for their degree while reducing their debt burden.